Charles McGraw: Television

-After appearing in radio, including the 03/13/1949 episode "Rubin Callaway's Pictures" of the noir-ish detective radio program "Pat Novak for Hire", McGraw moved to television.
-In the 1954-1955 television season, McGraw starred as the character Mike Waring in the 39-episode syndicated series Adventures of the Falcon.
+After appearing in radio, including the 03/13/1949 episode "Rubin Callaway's Pictures" of the noir-ish detective radio program Pat Novak for Hire, McGraw moved to television.
+In the 1954-55 television season, McGraw starred as the character Mike Waring in the 39-episode syndicated series Adventures of the Falcon.
 The series updated the original Falcon premise to portray Waring as a secret agent in the Cold War.
 He also starred in the first television version of Casablanca (1955), taking Humphrey Bogart's role as Rick Blaine.

 Additionally, he had the role of Captain Hughes in The Smith Family.

 In 1963, McGraw played Dr. Simon Oliver in the pilot of Diagnosis: Danger, a medical drama.
 He later had various single-appearance roles in television episodes such as the gruff and menacing Sheriff Gains in "The Gamble," an installment of the NBC western series Bonanza.

-In 1964, he guest starred on Gunsmoke as “Albert Calvin”; a rich farm owner who lets jealousy ruin his life and drives him to murder in “Bently” (S9E28).
-He is suspected of this crime by “Chester Goode” (Dennis Weaver) in Weaver’s final role on the series.
+In 1964, he guest starred on Gunsmoke as Albert Calvin, rich farm owner who lets jealousy ruin his life and drive him to murder in "Bently" (S9E28).

 In 1960, McGraw played United States Army scout Tom Barrows in the episode "The Scout" on the ABC/Desilu Western television series The Life and Legend of Wyatt Earp starring Hugh O'Brian.
 Though he has an Apache wife, Barrows is known for his attacks on Apache warriors.
 He is called "The Listener" because he cuts off and wears the ears of the Indians he has killed.
 The Indians retaliate by killing Barrows's wife.
-McGraw also appeared in an episode of The Untouchables titled "The Jake Lingle Killing."
-This was notable as a pre-Hawaii Five-O Jack Lord was the lead hero in the show instead of Ness.
-He also portrayed an trigger-happy rear admiral in an episode of Voyage to the Bottom of the Sea titled "The Sky is Falling."
+He portrayed the bloodthirsty Civil War veteran Sgt.
+Wesley Kiles in "The Lt.
+Burton Story" (S5E22 Wagon Train 2/27/1962), whose plan to undermine young Lt.
+Burton (Dean Jones) is foiled.
+McGraw also appeared in an episode of The Untouchables titled "The Jake Lingle Killing"(S1E3 10/29/1959).
+McGraw portrayed the trigger-happy Rear Admiral Tobin in (S1E6 10/16/1964) of Voyage to the Bottom of the Sea titled "The Sky is Falling."

 Late in his career, McGraw performed too as a voice actor, providing voice-over narrations for several productions.
 He portrayed a boat captain in "Harbor Division," a 1973 episode of Adam-12.
 He also appeared in 1973 in Hawkins: Death and the Maiden, a TV movie that served as the pilot for the series Hawkins starring James Stewart.

-Personal life
+Personal life and death

 McGraw married Freda Choy Kitt in 1938, and had one daughter.
 They divorced in 1968.

 On July 29, 1980, he died accidentally at his home in Studio City, California, slipping in the bathroom and falling through a glass shower door, causing several cuts, including a gash to his arm that severed the brachial artery.
 Paramedics arrived after he bled to death.